-- SHRA is now paying via electronic deposit to 99.5% of HCV landlords - Increasing the customer satisfaction to the participants that are served by creating the online HCV Resident Portal. - The HCV Resident Portal allows participants to update contact information, complete their annual recertification, request to move with continued assistance and report changes of income and household composition electronically. - The HCV Resident Portal launched in June 2020. - Implemented monthly trainings for all staff
+- SHRA is now paying via electronic deposit to 99.5% of HCV landlords - Increasing customer satisfaction to the participants that are served by creating the online HCV Resident Portal. - The HCV Resident Portal allows participants to update contact information, complete their annual recertification, request to move - with continued assistance and report changes of income and household composition electronically. - Implemented monthly trainings for all staff